lukauskas/marcs/README.md

 * MAC OS X: [instructions here](https://docs.docker.com/docker-for-mac/install/)
 * linux: use your distro's package manager.

-#### Snapanalysis image
+#### Docker-compose

+See https://docs.docker.com/compose/, install it via your favourite package manager.

+#### MARCS data analysis results

-The build steps for interactive interface depend on the pre-built data analysis image.
+The build steps for interactive interface depend on the pre-built results from the data analysis image.
-Please follow instructions on https://github.com/lukauskas/publications-lukauskas-2021-marcs to build the `snapanalysis` image.
+Please follow instructions on https://github.com/lukauskas/publications-lukauskas-2021-marcs to build the `snapanalysis` image and make sure to have `marcs.for-web.tar.gz`  file somewhere.

+The build scripts will take this file as the first parameter.

 ####  SSL certificate